Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

-Rule extraction algorithms are a method for converting a neural network's internal arrangement of neurons into a linguistically-interpretable format.
-The simplest form of a rule can be described using a conditional "IF-THEN" statement, represented in a NN by a single neuron as "IF input=X, THEN output=Y." \citet{andrews1995survey} classified rule extraction algorithms into three categories.
+Rule extraction algorithms are a method for converting a neural network's internal arrangement of neurons into a linguistically interpretable format.
+The simplest form of a rule can be described using a conditional "IF-THEN" statement, represented in a NN by a single neuron as "IF input=X, THEN output=Y." \citet{andrews1995survey} classify rule extraction algorithms into three categories.
 Rule extraction algorithms that work at the neuron-level instead of the whole NN level or global are called decompositional methods.
-If the NN is a black-boxed model (i.e. activation or weights of the network can not be observed directly), then the algorithms are pedagogical.
-The third category, eclectics, is a combination of decompositional and pedagogical.
+If the NN is a black-box model (i.e., activation or weights of the network cannot be observed directly), then the algorithms are pedagogical.
+The third category, eclectics, is a combination of decompositional and pedagogical algorithms.

-The Local Rule Extraction (LREX) method \cite{mcgarry2001knowledge} is an example of eclectical rule extraction from radial basis function (RBF) networks.
+The Local Rule EXtraction (LREX) method \cite{mcgarry2001knowledge} is an example of eclectical rule extraction from radial basis function (RBF) networks.
 LREX examines the hidden unit to class assignments and extracts rules based on the input space to output space mappings.
-An example of decompositional rule extraction is the technique proposed by \citet{malone2006data} extracts propositional IF..THEN type rules from self-organized mapping networks.
+An example of decompositional rule extraction is the technique proposed by \citet{malone2006data} extracts propositional "IF-THEN" type rules from self-organized mapping networks.

-Another class of rule extraction bypasses the need for neural networks and directly converts entire data sets into a more condensed set of rules. \citet{mcgarry2007auto} developed a method for automatically generating biological ontology and integrate them into Bayesian network frameworks to enable reasoning and prediction. \citet{mao2019bootstrapping} introduced an algorithmic methodology for encoding relational representation of visual inputs in the form of sparse knowledge graphs. \citet{sutherland2020tell} introduces a context-agnostic methodology for extracting target-sentiment-cause triplets from sentences.
+Another class of rule extraction bypasses the need for neural networks and directly converts entire data sets into a more condensed set of rules. \citet{mcgarry2007auto} developed a method for automatically generating biological ontology and integrating them into Bayesian network frameworks to enable reasoning and prediction. \citet{mao2019bootstrapping} introduced an algorithmic methodology for encoding relational representations of visual inputs in the form of sparse knowledge graphs. \citet{sutherland2020tell} introduce a context-agnostic methodology for extracting target-sentiment-cause triplets from sentences.